rajaswa/DRIFT/README.md

 Then, they perform clustering of the terms based on their frequency and productivity curves over the years to test their hypothesis.
 They find that the clusters formed show similar trends as expected.

-**Note**: They also evaluate quality of their clusters using pseudo-labels, but we do not use any automated labels here.
+**NOTE**: They also evaluate quality of their clusters using pseudo-labels, but we do not use any automated labels here.
 They also try with and without double-counting multi-word terms, but we stick to double-counting.
 They suggest it is more explanable.

 #### Acceleration Plot